By BRINTON PHARMACEUTICALS LIMITED

 Talk to your doctor if

-- You are a young woman; it is essential to have a negative pregnancy test before starting this medication
+- If you are a young woman; it is essential to have a negative pregnancy test before starting this medication

 - You have liver disease